microsoft/Ecoflow/README.md

 Ecoflow
 ==============================

-Community-driven collaboration on labelled data and model weights for ecological scenarios in APAC, synchronized globally via Microsoft.
+Community-driven collaboration on labelled data and model weights for agriculture and ecology in APAC, synchronized globally.

 ![Labelled data](/docs/ecoflow.png)